-We began Mr. Costigan’s class by reciting a few of the 18 Words to Know for Life found plastered around the top of the room.
+We began Mr. C’s class by reciting a few of the 18 Words to Know for Life found plastered around the top of the room.
 Love, he called out.
 In unison, we responded, Love, conquers all.
 Laughter, he continued.
 Laughter refreshes your insides.
 Truth – If you know the truth, the truth will set you free.
 We knew that #1 on the list was blank because these words alone are not THE answer.
 And #18 was blank because there are more words to know.

 It’s as if someone arranged my schedule, when I became Mr. C’s aide for two semesters, despite school policy.
 My first assignment was to type the inspirational poster that hung on our classroom door.
-Then, the calendar of quotes, or Bible verses, from his desk.
+Then, the calendar of quotes, or Bible verses…?, from his desk.
 Looking back, I know what he was doing.
 I was a fourteen-year-old girl, alone and failing school.
 My mom had moved far away and left me hundreds of miles from any family; by most accounts homeless.
 If he thought I needed intervention, he was right.

 Over time Mr. C., and his wife, became instruments of life and love.
 He fed me breakfast in the teacher’s lounge.
 She visited and brought hygiene essentials and wise words.
-This couple remarkably impacted my life at the exact time that I needed it.
+This couple remarkably impacted my life at the exact time I needed it.

 I remember one specific conversation.
 Mr. C asked what I believed to be his #1.
 “God,” I replied without hesitation.
 I knew God was his answer; although never mentioned, his conduct spoke.
 He voiced, “I wish I could take everything inside of my heart and mind and place it into yours.”
-I longed for the same.
+I secretly longed for the same.